-One of the easiest ways to get connections on LinkedIn is by searching for people whom you already stay in contact with via email.
+One of the easiest ways to get more connections is by searching for people whom you already stay in contact with via email.

 Click to select the type of email service that you want to search for connections through, and then (if necessary) click in the box marked "Your Email" and type in your email address.
 Then click Continue.

-(NOTE: You will need to log into your email account, if you have not already done so, and allow LinkedIn to access parts of your email account.
-LinkedIn will help you take care of this quickly and easily.)
+(NOTE: You will need to log into your email account, if you have not already done so, and allow LinkedIn to access parts of your email account)

-Once LinkedIn has search through your email contacts, it will come up with a list of them who are already on LinkedIn.
+Once LinkedIn has search through your email contacts, it will come up with a list of them who are already using the website.
 Click the check box beside a person's name to select them (or click it again if it's marked to deselect them).
 You can also click the check box beside "Select All" to select or deselect everyone in the list.
 When you're done, click Add [X] Connections to send connection invites to the people whom you selected.

-You can also invite other people in your email contacts who aren't on LinkedIn to join LinkedIn and connect with you.
+You can also invite other people in your email contacts who aren't using LinkedIn to join and connect with you.